 If your dog is regurgitating the food, anything they bring up will appear undigested and may be shaped like a tube (the shape of the oesophagus).
 It also tends to reappear fairly shortly after the meal.
 This is not as serious as vomiting.

-Possible causes for dog vomiting
+Why is your dog vomiting?
+15 possible causes for dog vomiting

 - Dietary indiscretion – also known as scavenging or eating something they shouldn’t have done!
 This is the most common cause of vomiting in dogs